Mozart Piano Sonata in C K545: Transcribed for Cello

 MOVT I: ALLEGRO

 A play-along audio of the piano accompaniment for this movement can be found here below.
-It starts with a very unimaginative two bar introduction to allow us to both get ready and to know when to star and includes repeats of both sections.
+It starts with a very unimaginative two-bar introduction to allow us to both get ready and to know when to start.
+In this audio, both sections are repeated.
 If we actually download it then we can play it at different tempi with the wonderfully useful and simple Amazing Slowdowner program:

 MOVT II: ANDANTE